 #3.
 The Blackhawk

 The Altair Aerial Blackhawk is easily the best long-range drone for the money.
 Sure, it may not boast the impressive numbers of some of the other entries, but with 200-500 meters of range and racing drone speed, this drone won’t leave many pilots unsatisfied.
-And how many drones can boast a range that’s 60 times that of the average for only $110?
+And how many drones can boast a range that’s 60 times that of the average for a super low price!
 Now that’s a bargain.

 #4.
 DJI Mavic Pro